amryxza/COMP-363-Final-Project/Report of condition.md

 *Testing*
 -
-Previous to the demo, some conversation paths were not linked together to form a complete tree.
+Prior to the demo, some conversation paths were not linked together to form a complete tree.
 Edits have since been made to ensure that the wording is not cut off when it is displayed, and the game was run several times through the sections of the decision tree to make sure all the paths are correct.
 Majority of the testing for this project was done this way, since viewing the progression of the conversation is